How it all Started!

 Now with regular maintenance, the blueberries can flourish.
 The farm was finally able to open to the public in 2019 after 5 long years of restoration.
 There’s always more to do at the farm, but with the help of generous volunteers the farm has managed to open during the summers as a chemical-free u-pick for the area’s blueberry lovers.

-To help pollinate the bushes and have sweet treat to boot, Shane keeps hives at the farm which give us delicious honey.
-The spring honey will often taste of berries from the flower nectar and the late summer honey can also taste of berries from the bees eating the ripe berries!
+To help pollinate the bushes and have sweet treat to boot, Farmer Shane keeps hives at the farm which give us delicious honey.
+The spring honey can taste like blueberry flower nectar and the late summer honey can taste of berries from the bees eating the ripe berries!
+(You may even spot a bee drinking the blueberry juice in the late summer, it’s so cute!)

 Breeding queens!
 See our Honey section to learn more about our bees!